Estimate Time5 min

 Key takeaways

-• Bond mutual funds and exchange-traded funds (ETFs) may help investors diversify their bond exposure and target specific goals such as income, yield, or total return.
+• Bond mutual funds and exchange-traded funds (ETFs) may help investors diversify their bond exposure and target specific goals such as income or total return.

-It's been almost 20 years since bonds presented as attractive an opportunity as they are likely to in the second half of 2024.
-Economic conditions and changing monetary policy are combining to create an environment where high-quality, low-risk investment-grade bonds can deliver higher interest payments than they have in decades and more potential for capital appreciation than stocks or cash offer.
-Throw in bonds’ lower volatility than stocks and an increasing tendency to rise when stocks fall, and it’s easy to see why Fidelity and PIMCO bond fund managers believe that fixed income now offers a once-in-a-generation opportunity for new-to-bonds investors to seek reliable income and a chance to help grow their portfolios, and help reduce risk.
+It’s been nearly 20 years since high-quality, low-risk investment-grade bonds could potentially deliver both attractive interest payments and more potential for capital appreciation than stocks or cash.
+Throw in bonds’ lower historical volatility than stocks and an increasing tendency to rise when stocks fall, and it’s easy to see why investors may want to explore this opportunity to earn reliable income, grow their portfolios, and diversify away some risk in the new year.

-To understand the opportunity they see in the second half of 2024, it’s important to first understand where bond returns come from.
-A bond can deliver return to its owner from 2 sources: interest payments known as coupons, whose rate is set at the time the bond is issued, and changes in the price of the bond as it trades in the market.
+With US stocks hitting record highs, it can be easy to overlook other investment opportunities, especially ones that have delivered modest returns in recent years.
+To understand the opportunity in bonds in 2025, it’s important to remember where bond returns come from.
+A bond can deliver return to its owner from 2 sources: interest payments known as coupons whose rate is set at the time the bond is issued, and changes in the price of the bond as it trades in the market.

 The interest rate of the coupon remains the same until the bond matures but the price can rise or fall throughout the trading day.
-Because bond prices typically rise when interest rates fall, the best way to earn a high total return from a bond or bond fund is to buy it when interest rates are high but about to come down.
-If you buy bonds toward the end of a period when rates are rising, you can lock in high coupon yields and also enjoy the increase in the market value of your bond once rates start to come down.
+Because bond prices typically rise when interest rates fall, the best way to earn a high total return from a bond or bond fund is to buy it when interest rates are high but coming down.
+The last time the Fed gradually cut rates over time was in 2019 and early 2020, when what was known then as the Barclay’s Aggregate Bond Index rose by nearly 15%.
+Of course, past performance is no guarantee of future results.
+But in similar periods historically, investors have been able to lock in still relatively high coupon yields and also enjoy the increase in the market value of their bonds as rates come down.

-Why bonds may be better than cash or stocks in the second half of 2024
+Why bonds may be better than cash in 2025

 Investing in a bond mutual fund or ETF

-Not all bond funds or ETFs are actively managed.
-Investors who seek bond exposure in a fund can also choose among ETFs and index funds that track bond market indexes such as the Bloomberg US Aggregate Bond Index.
+Not all bond funds are actively managed.
+Investors who seek bond exposure in a fund can also choose among exchange-traded and index funds that seek to track bond market indexes such as the Bloomberg US Aggregate Bond Index.

 Here's more about the difference between investing in bond mutual funds or ETFs and individual bonds.